-The Global Greeter Network is an organisation of greeter services around the world.
+The International Greeter Association is an organisation of greeter services around the world.
 Big Apple Greeter in New York City was the first and is probably the largest, but there are now over 80 services operating worldwide.
-One of the goals of the network is to build cultural understanding by sharing a little of your world with a stranger and from my experiences with them they do a great job at this.
+One of the network’s goals is to build cultural understanding by sharing a little of your world with a stranger, and from my experiences with them, they do a great job at this.

 What does a greet involve?